-Axiomatic development of Euclidean, non-Euclidean, affine, and projective spaces.
+Axiomatic development and history of Euclidean and non-Euclidean geometries, constructions, geometric transformations, and selected topics from finite, fractal, affine, and projective geometries.
 Relation of these topics to secondary teaching.
 Prerequisite: MATH355.
 Fall

 MATH487 Alt (1-3)

 Special Topics in